pkpare/Parekh_lab_website/join/index.md

 ### Undergraduate students
 If you are interested in working in the lab, please carefully review our website and previous research to determine if this will be a good fit for you.

-We are no longer accepting students for the Fall 2024 term.
-Please apply through the BBS Undergraduate Research portal for Spring 2025 opportunities.
+<b>We are no longer accepting students for the Fall 2024 term.
+Please apply through the BBS Undergraduate Research portal for Spring 2025 opportunities.<b>

 {% include section.html %}